TLC: Tables, Ladders & Chairs (2018): Preliminary matches

 After that, Natalya faced Ruby Riott (accompanied by Liv Morgan and Sarah Logan) in a tables match.
 Midway through the match, as Natalya attempted to knock Riott off the apron and through a table, Morgan pushed Riott out of the way, thus crashing through the table herself.
 As Logan attempted to interfere, Natalya performed a body slam on Logan through another table.
 In the end, Natalya won the match by putting Riott through a table (with an image of Riott on top) with a powerbomb from the top rope.

 Next, Finn Bálor fought Drew McIntyre.
 During the match, Dolph Ziggler emerged from the crowd and performed a superkick on McIntyre.
 Ziggler obtained a chair only for McIntyre to perform a Claymore kick on Ziggler.
-In the end, Bálor capitalized on the distraction and performed a "Coup de Grace" on McIntyre to win the match.
+In the end, Bálor capitalized on the distraction and performed a "Coup de Grâce" on McIntyre to win the match.

 After that, Rey Mysterio faced Randy Orton in a chairs match.
 Mysterio performed a hurricanrana on Orton to win the match.

 In the following match, Ronda Rousey defended the Raw Women's Championship against Nia Jax.
 In the end, after an evenly contested match, Rousey forced Jax to submit with an armbar to retain the title.
 Backstage, Jax was then attacked by Becky Lynch as revenge for breaking her nose prior to Survivor Series.
 Rousey was later interviewed about renewing her rivalry with Charlotte Flair, commenting that "payback's a bitch".

 Next, Daniel Bryan defended the WWE Championship against AJ Styles.
 In the end, Bryan rolled up Styles for a pinfall victory.

 In the penultimate match, Seth Rollins defended the Intercontinental Championship against Dean Ambrose.
 In the climax, as Rollins attempted "The Stomp", Ambrose kicked Rollins and performed "Dirty Deeds" to win his third Intercontinental Championship.

 Main event

 In the main event, Becky Lynch defended the SmackDown Women's Championship against Charlotte Flair and Asuka in the first-ever women's triple threat Tables, Ladders, and Chairs match, which was also the first time that the championship was contested in the main event match of a pay-per-view.
 Early in the match, Asuka powerbombed Flair through a table.
-Outside the ring, Lynch positioned both Flair and Asuka on an broadcast table and performed a leg drop off a ladder.
+Outside the ring, Lynch positioned both Flair and Asuka on a broadcast table and performed a leg drop off a ladder.
 Asuka barely escaped while Flair took the bulk of the attack.
 Later, Flair performed a spear on Asuka through the barricade and then put Lynch through a table with a flip.
 Back in the ring, Flair climbed the ladder to grab the title, but was stopped by Asuka.
 Flair then set up another ladder.
 Asuka was knocked off the ladder, while Flair and Lynch continued to trade blows until Ronda Rousey appeared and knocked over the ladder, sending Flair and Lynch to the outside.
 In the end, Asuka seized the moment, ascended the ladder, and grabbed the title, thus winning her first SmackDown Women's Championship.